Views expressed throughout are speculative possibilities. In no way should they be taken as doctrinal claims! Read with discernment.

 10 Ye are my witnesses, saith the Lord, and my servant whom I have chosen: that ye may know and believe me, and understand that I am he: before me there was no God formed, neither shall there be after me.

-Jesus is the Comforter and he comes into us through his Spirit.
+Jesus is the Comforter and he comes into those who seek him through his Spirit.
 I have a more complete teaching on that subject here.

 Witnesses for Jesus carry Jesus’ authority, not their own.